 Blockchain’s Potential to Authenticate Supply Chain Planning Data

+Blockchain and supply chain have great potential to work together, and blockchain has the potential to have a significant impact on supply chain planning.
 With all the hype around Bitcoins, you’ve probably at least heard of the distributed database technology known as blockchain.
 But blockchain isn’t just for cryptocurrency and other financial services applications.
-It’s even finding its way into supply chains, and it has the potential to have a significant impact on supply chain planning.
+Blockchain has enormous potential for authentication of supply chain data.

 Specifically for supply chain planning, one of blockchain’s main benefits is that it provides a single-shared view of secure transactional information to a closed group of people (See image at the top of the page).
 For example, many companies are implementing cross-functional business processes like sales and operations planning (S&OP), but may be reluctant to extend it to suppliers due to concerns about maintaining trust and security.
 Blockchain technology can ensure both.